broadinstitute/gatk/scripts/spark_wdl/README.md

-## Running the Spark WDL
+# Running the Spark WDL

-This directory contains WDL for running GATK Spark tools on a Dataproc cluster.
+This directory contains WDL for running GATK Spark tools on a single multicore machine, or on a Dataproc cluster.

+## Multicore

+The file _ReadsPipelineSparkMulticore.wdl_ can be used to run on a single multicore machine.
+This is typically done using a hosted Cromwell backend, such as [Terra](https://app.terra.bio/), so a dedicated cloud machine with a large number of cores (e.g. 96 for an exome) can be started by Cromwell.

+See *ReadsPipelineSparkMulticore_terra* for sample data tables for Terra.

+## Dataproc cluster

+To run on a Dataproc cluster it is straightforward to run workflows locally (the computation takes place on the cluster, of course), or using a hosted Cromwell backend.
+The instructions here focus on running locally.

 ### Pre-requisites